dicarlolab/mkturk/public/mkturk/readme.md

 FixationDuration: How long subject has to hold fixation touch in milliseconds for a successful fixation to register.

+FixationGridIndex: Index on the grid where the fixation image will appear.
+If FixationGridIncex<0, then fixation image is presented at a randomly selected grid point and the fixation position is redrawn every FixationTimeOut milliseconds.
+FixationMove > 0 can be used to train subjects to touch different screen locations or to calibrate an eyetrackers.

-FixationMove: FixationMove=0, fixation image is presented at fixationGridindex.
+FixationMove (deprecated, replaced by setting FixationGridIndex < 0): FixationMove=0, fixation image is presented at fixationGridindex.
 FixationMove=N, N>0, fixation image is presented at a randomly selected grid point and the fixation position is redrawn every N milliseconds.
 FixationMove > 0 can be used to train subjects to touch different screen locations or to calibrate an eyetracker.

 FixationSizeInches: Size of fixation dot or image (ie FixationUsesSample=1) in physical inches on the screen